linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 ![The login screen for the YunoHost user portal](yunohost-user-login.png)

 Once logged in, you can see a gallery of installed applications.
 Selecting one of these takes you to the application's interface.
-And for applications that support the feature, YunoHost uses SSO to automatically log the user in.
+For applications that support the feature, YunoHost uses SSO to automatically log the user in.

 ![The main page of the YunoHost user portal](yunohost-user-main.png)

-Following the application installation example from above, an icon for the Mastodon application should be visible.
-Selecting this opens the Mastodon instance and automatically logs in as the current YunoHost user, (e.g. `exampleuser`).
+Following the example application installed above, an icon for Mastodon should now be visible.
+Selecting this opens the Mastodon instance and automatically logs in as the current YunoHost user (e.g. `exampleuser`).

 [![A Mastodon instance installed with YunoHost and logged into using SSO](mastodon-yunohost_small.png)](mastodon-yunohost.png)

 ## Conclusion

 YunoHost has much to offer as an interface for simplifying self-hosting and server administration.
-The features covered here provide everything needed for a solid start with YunoHost.
-Fortunately, many use cases do not need much more than this!
+The features covered here provide everything needed for a solid start with YunoHost, and many use cases do not need much more than this.

 YunoHost also features a suite of documentation and resources to help build your own setup.
 The YunoHost documentation, linked below, covers administration, application listing, and links to community resources.